robi06/rb-custom-meta-box/README.md

 # rb-custom-meta-box
-Using this plugin someone can add custom as many custom metaboxes to their post types.
+Using this plugin someone can add as many custom metaboxes to their post types.